-Join Richard Harrington for an in-depth discussion in this video Manual mode, part of Up and Running with the Nikon D5200 and D5300.
+Join Richard Harrington for an in-depth discussion in this video Manual mode, part of Learning the Nikon D5200 and D5300.

 If you need total control,…it might be time to shoot in manual mode.…For example, when I shoot video or time-lapse,…I'll generally use the manual mode…to dial in the correct settings.…This way the camera will shoot…in the method that I specify…and not make any changes over time.…The manual mode gives you complete control…over both shutter speed and aperture,…and what's going to be used here…is that these settings become locked.…Now, your camera's light meter will still work.…It's going to provide you feedback…on the exposure of the scene.…